-- Identify all internal and external arrangements that are categorised as material by the FCA; - Ensure appropriate contractual agreements are in place; - Ensure efficient oversight of outsourcing arrangements, including KRI metrics and reporting to the Working Group and the Board: - Undertake annual outsourcing assessments of in-scope arrangements; - Provide oversight of IT resilience initiatives underway in group entities; and
+- Identify all internal and external arrangements that are categorised as material by the FCA; - Ensure appropriate contractual agreements are in place; - Ensure efficient oversight of outsourcing arrangements, including KRI metrics and reporting to the Working Group and the Board; - Undertake annual outsourcing assessments of in-scope arrangements; - Provide oversight of IT resilience initiatives underway in group entities.

 The oversight of the outsourced operating model is the responsibility of the Board.
-The Board delegates to the State Street Global Advisors Senior Managing Committee (the "SSGA UK SMC") oversight of the Company's corporate and fund governance, including those matters delegated by the Company to State Street Global Advisors Limited.
+The Board delegates to the SSGA UK SMC oversight of the Company's corporate and fund governance, including those matters delegated by the Company to State Street Global Advisors Limited.
 The Working Group and the SSGA UK SMC escalate significant matters to the Board as necessary, and report to the Board on their actions under this delegation on a regular basis